hilyas6/test_event_planner/README.md

 ## Overview
 This repository hosts a multi-language event planner application that combines Kotlin and Scala modules.
 The project demonstrates scheduling logic, user-interface components, and shared domain models to help organize events in a structured and reproducible manner.
 The documentation below is written in an academic but accessible style so technical and non-technical readers can follow along.

+### Application Features
+- A desktop Swing UI with tabbed workflows for creating venues and events, scheduling them, and viewing registrations.
+Nimbus is applied by default with a system look-and-feel fallback so buttons and inputs remain consistent across platforms.
+- JSON-backed storage that automatically locates (or creates) a `data/` directory near your working directory.
+Event, venue, participant, registration, and scheduled event records are read and written as prettified JSON so the UI and any supporting tools share the same state.
+- Kotlin core services for manipulating domain models plus Scala helpers for scheduling logic, all assembled through the Gradle multi-module build.

 ## Repository Structure
 - `app-kotlin/`: The Kotlin-based desktop application that wires together the UI and scheduling logic.
 The `AppContext` and `MainKt` entry point live here.
 - `core-kotlin/`: Shared domain models and serialization utilities that are consumed by both the application and supporting libraries.